Skip to main content

 The Technology Gap is Real

-Walk into an Interflora fulfilment centre and you will see:
+Walk into an Interflora fulfilment centre and you'll see:

 • AI-optimised delivery routing